demisto/demisto-sdk/demisto_sdk/commands/validate/README.md

 `demisto-sdk validate --private-content-path /path/to/private-content -g` Validates changes using git while including private content packs in the content graph.
 The private packs are temporarily copied and staged, then automatically cleaned up after validation.

+`demisto-sdk validate -a --connectors-content-path /path/to/unified-connectors-content` Validates all files while including an external Unified Connector Content (UCC) checkout.
+The UCC connectors (under `connectors/`) are temporarily copied and staged into the main content repo, then automatically cleaned up after validation.

+`demisto-sdk validate -a --private-content-path /path/to/content-private --connectors-content-path /path/to/unified-connectors-content`
+Validates all files while including both private content packs and external UCC connectors.
+Both external sources are temporarily merged into the working tree and cleaned up (in LIFO order) on exit.
+Note: on a "unified" CI branch that already contains both `Packs/**` and `connectors/**` in a single checkout, use plain `demisto-sdk validate -a` - no external-repo flags are needed.